manhtrannnnnn/Single-Mips-Processor/README.md

 - **Modular Design**: The processor is designed in a modular fashion with distinct components like the ALU, register file, and control unit.
 - **Verilog Implementation**: The processor is described using Verilog HDL, making it synthesizable for FPGA implementation.

-## Architecture Overview
+## Interface Overview

-The MIPS processor is composed of several key components:

-1. **Program Counter (PC)**: Holds the address of the current instruction.
+The instruction and data memories are separated from the main processor and connected by address and data busses.
+This is more realistic, because most real processors have external memory.
+It also illustrates how the processor can communicate with the outside world.
+The processor is composed of a datapath and a controller.
+The controller, in turn, is composed of the Control and the ALUControl.
+Figure below shows a block diagram of the single-cycle MIPS processor interfaced to external memories.

+1. **Controller**: The controller (composed of the ALU Control and the Control unit) operates with the datapath to ensure the correct execution of instructions.
+2. **Datapath**: The datapath of the processor consists of four main components: the Program Counter (PC), the Arithmetic Logic Unit (ALU), the Register File, and the overall Datapath.
-2. **Instruction Memory**: Stores the instructions to be executed.
+3. **Instruction Memory**: Component of the computer system that stores the instructions of a program.
-3. **Register File**: A set of registers used to store operands and results.
-4. **ALU (Arithmetic Logic Unit)**: Performs arithmetic and logical operations.
-5. **Data Memory**: Stores data that can be loaded and stored by the processor.
+4. **Data Memory**: Data memory stores and retrieves data actively processed by the ALU.
-6. **Control Unit**: Generates control signals based on the opcode of the instruction.

 The diagram below provides a high-level view of the MIPS processor architecture: